 - Jossed.
 She removed it and hid it in the phoenix feather Harry wears.

-- While this would explain a number of things (the sense of humour, the fondness for Wanda, the monomaniacal obsession with making his failure over Maddie/Rachel right, and the raging hatred for Essex), this isn't the case.
-However, Word of God has it that this actually was the original plan, but it became too complicated and depressing, so it was cut in the grand raft of offscreen changes some time back.
+- While this would explain a number of things (the sense of humour, the fondness for Wanda, his utter disdain for authority, the monomaniacal obsession with making his failure over Maddie/Rachel right, and the raging hatred for Essex), this isn't the case.
+However, Word of God has it that this actually was the original plan, but it became too complicated (which for Nimbus is really saying something) and depressing, so it was cut in the grand raft of offscreen changes some time back.